The story of bash and my taste on command line

 On the other hand, Mac OS ships with a shell environment by default, and everything in it is Unix-like.
 Along with homebrew, the command line environment feels good enough, although not comparable with the pureness of Arch Linux.
 The hardware of Mac OS was always a pain point, but not anymore with the M1 chip.
 Earlier this year I purchased an M1 Macbook, after daily usages of more than half a year, I decided to boost my productivity on Mac OS to maximum, which means the productivity on command line.

-The good parts of oh-my-zsh
+The good parts of oh-my-zsh and why it was successful

-is not a ubiquity shell, but since I’ve decided to give up
+I’ve heard of oh-my-zsh for several years, zsh is not a ubiquity shell, but since I’ve decided to give up

 several points I’ve noticed:

-is good enough, so I don’t have to worry about the initial learning curve. - The ecosystem (mainly plugins) was a key to success.
+- The default configuration of oh-my-zshis good enough, so I don’t have to worry about the initial learning curve.

-plugin works great, as a heavy user ofvim
+- The vi-modeplugin works great, as a heavy user ofvim, this boosts my keystrokes a lot.

-by default, and I’m learning it to build a backend API server for my personal project. - History is synchronized across different terminals, especially useful as I’m always using a lot of tabs for different purposes.
+- History is synchronized across different terminals, especially useful as I’m always using a lot of tabs for different purposes.

-a safe suggestion for newbie programmers.
+All of these advantages make oh-my-zsh a safe suggestion for newbie programmers.
 It’s neither exotic nor bizarre,

 it’s a decent good starting point and everything you learned with it will be useful later.